EMDR Relational Advanced Style

 Relational EMDR is an advanced model of EMDR combined with relational therapy, and is used for mode complex trauma and relational cases where life events of a traumatic nature have made significant negative impacts on the development of the client.

 There is a huge about of overlap between trauma processing methods from analytical hypnotherapy and “trauma runs”, parts work and NLP resource anchoring based trauma processing.
-Stuart is not an “EMDR Practitioner” (a specific stand alone training route).
+Stuart is not an “EMDR Practitioner” (a specific stand alone training route with Trade Marked logos).
 Stuart is a psychotherapist and hypnotherapist with CPD Relational EMDR training and provides relational analytical hypnotherapy processes almost indistinguishable from EMDR.

 Is EMDR a new therapy?

-EMDR was developed by Shapiro after she noticed that eye movement helped her to manage negative recall from her own trauma.
+EMDR was developed by Shapiro after she claimed to notice that eye movement helped her to manage negative recall from her own trauma.
+This is debated since she just happened to have spent several years sharing an office with a leading NLP eye processing researcher!
 Investigation and research has indicated that this is because eye movement replicates the phenomenon of rapid eye movement that we experience as part of sleep.
 Thus the method mimics the restorative, processing and memory modifications of a natural sleep cycle, but on demand.
+It also interrupts the anxiety circuits very briefly with each movement, and is thought to assist in increased neuroflexibility.

 NLP eye processing cues predate EMDR and are very similar, and many of the associated protocols of EMDR application are simply taken from existing psychotherapy methods.